enpitsulin

 }

-Then we can right-click on the interface to inspect and open the console, and input await __TAURI__.invoke("get_todos"), and we should see an empty array returned.
+Then we can right-click on the interface to inspect, open the console, and enter await __TAURI__.invoke("get_todos"), and we should see the returned empty array.

 get_todos|789x797